intel-unesp-mcp/infieri2019-session1/README.md

 [KNL-SERVER]$ numastat -m
 ```

-The instructor / teaching assistant will help you to have access to a different server which is configured in a
+The instructor will help you to have access to a different server which is configured in a distinc way,
-distinc way, so you can compare the outputs of the commands `numactl` and `numastat`.
+so you can compare the outputs of the commands `numactl` and `numastat`.
 Please ask for his assistance.
 ______

 ### Quick Navigation ###